HasimD/HomeworkAppcent/README.md

 - Firebase integrations: Firebase Analytics, Crashlytics, Performance.

-- Room as local database.
+- Room as a local database.

-- Okhttp as Rest Api Client.
+- Okhttp as a Rest Api Client.

+- JUnit for Room Db Testing.